Clearing snow and ice from the pavement outside your home or public spaces can help prevent slips and falls.

 And don't believe the myths - it's unlikely you'll be sued or held legally responsible for any injuries if you have cleared the path carefully.

 It's easier to move fresh, loose snow rather than hard snow that has packed together from people walking on it.
 So if possible, start removing the snow and ice in the morning.
 If you remove the top layer of snow in the morning, any sunshine during the day will help melt any ice beneath.
 You can then cover the path with salt before nightfall to stop it refreezing overnight.

 When you're shovelling snow, take care where you put it so it doesn't block people's paths or drains.
 Make sure you make a path down the middle of the area to be cleared first, so you have a clear surface to walk on.
 Then shovel the snow from the centre of the path to the sides.

 If your neighbour will have difficulty getting in and out of their home, offer to clear snow and ice around their property as well.
 Check that any elderly or disabled neighbours are alright in the cold weather.
 If you're worried about them, try contacting their relatives or friends, or if necessary the local council.

 Your local council will provide many winter services such as clearing local roads and pavements in your area.
 For information about your council's winter service, check its website.

-The advice on this page comes from the Department for Transport.
+This Snow Code advice comes from the Department for Transport.